 As the long-standing CEO of the Qatar Investment Authority and its former Head of Risk Management, and from his management roles at a bank and stock exchange, Mr. Al-Mahmoud has gained particular knowledge and experience in the application of accounting principles and internal control and risk management systems as well as in the field of auditing.
-This knowledge and experience also relate to sustainability reporting and the auditing and assurance thereof: at the Qatar Investment Authority, Mr. Al-Mahmoud has reoriented the investment strategy toward investments with ESG goals and implemented a sustainability agenda, which was also included in the Qatar Investment Authority's sustainability reports in detail with a view to whether they fit the Qatar Investment Authority's sustainability strategy.
+This knowledge and experience also relate to sustainability reporting and the auditing and assurance thereof: at the Qatar Investment Authority, Mr. Al-Mahmoud has reoriented the investment strategy toward investments with ESG goals and implemented a sustainability agenda, which was also included in the Qatar Investment Authority's sustainability reporting.
+Mr. Al-Mahmoud therefore also studies companies' sustainability reports in detail with a view to whether they fit the Qatar Investment Authority's sustainability strategy.

 Ms. Heiß worked as a CFO for a long time and, prior to that, worked for audit and tax consulting firms for several years; Mr. Ferdinand Oliver Porsche is a long-standing member of audit committees and worked for an audit firm for several years; Mr. Pötsch is a long-standing member and chair of audit committees and worked for many years as CFO of Volkswagen AG and previously as Head of Controlling at BMW AG.
 As part of their long-standing work in audit committees, Ms. Heiß, Mr. Ferdinand Oliver Porsche and Mr. Pötsch have also been involved in the auditing and assurance of nonfinancial statements, which relate to sustainability in the form of important environmental and social issues.
-Ms. Heiß and Mr. Pötsch are also involved in sustainability reporting and the auditing and assurance thereof as part of their activities at BBDO Group Germany GmbH and Porsche Automobil Holding SE, respectively.
-Ms. Heiß is also a member of the ESG-Board of Omnicom Group Inc. and an ESG expert in the Supervisory Board of Porsche Automobil Holding SE.
-Ms. Heiß, Mr. Al-Mahmoud, Mr. Pötsch and Dr. Ferdinand Oliver Porsche track and monitor the latest developments in the area of sustainability reporting and the auditing thereof and contribute their expertise to Volkswagen AG's Audit Committee.
+Ms. Heiß was also involved in sustainability reporting and the auditing and assurance thereof as part of her former activities at BBDO Group Germany GmbH, and Mr. Pötsch as part of his activities at Porsche Automobil Holding SE.
+Ms. Heiß is also an ESG expert on the Supervisory Board of Porsche Automobil Holding SE.
+Ms. Heiß, Mr. Al-Mahmoud, Mr. Pötsch and Mr. Ferdinand Oliver Porsche track and monitor the latest developments in the area of sustainability reporting and the auditing and assurance thereof and contribute their expertise to Volkswagen AG's Audit Committee.

 Further details on the expertise of the Supervisory Board members can be found in their curricula vitae.
-The curricula vitae of the members of the Supervisory Board, which are updated annually, are available online at www.volkswagenag.com/en/group/executive-bodies.html.
+The curricula vitae of the members of the Supervisory Board, which are updated annually, are available online at www.volkswagen-group.com/executive-bodies.

-The Nomination Committee and Supervisory Board took into account the diversity concept, specific composition targets and profile of skills and expertise (in their latest valid versions) when supporting the proposal by Qatar Holding Germany GmbH to the Annual General Meeting in fiscal year 2022 for the election of a Supervisory Board member.
-The composition targets, diversity concept and profile of skills and expertise were also taken into account in the elections for the employee representatives by the employees and in the court appointment of another new Supervisory Board member as an employee representative in fiscal year 2022.
+The Nomination Committee and Supervisory Board also took into account the diversity concept, specific composition targets and profile of skills and expertise (in their latest valid versions) in its proposals to the Annual General Meeting in fiscal year 2023 for the election of three Supervisory Board members.
+The composition targets, diversity concept and profile of skills and expertise were also taken into account in the court appointment of two new Supervisory Board members as employee representatives in fiscal year 2023.